RodrigoMSR/samp-physics-plugin/README.md

 # SA-MP Physics Plugin

-This plugin is a "port" of the [SA-MP Physics include by Peppe](https://github.com/uPeppe/physics.inc).
+This is the plugin version of the [SA-MP Physics include by Peppe](https://github.com/uPeppe/physics.inc).
 This plugin uses dynamic objects and requires the Streamer plugin.

+Advantages of the plugin compared to include:
+- Performance (tested with 320 objects and 100 walls, no impact on the server tick rate).
+- Use of dynamic objects (allows, for example, multiple pool tables in separate virtual worlds).
+- Better accuracy in the timing of updates, which is important for smoother movement.
+While a 20ms SA-MP timer is called about 32 times per second, in the plugin it is 47-49 times per second (not ideal due to the dependence on ProcessTick).

 ## Example usage
 ```pawn